s-winton/IN616_operating_systems/README.md

 ***
 Author: Sam Winton
 Student code: wintst1
-Laste changes made: 2:23PM
+Last changes made: 5:20PM
 ***

 # Task 1: Usercreation Summary

-The Usercreation script ingests a csv file containing helpful user informaiton to create a user enviroment, ie: email addresses, dob, secondary groups, and/or shared folder.
+The Usercreation script ingests a csv file containing helpful user information to create a user environment, ie: email addresses, dob, secondary groups, and/or shared folder.
-A list of users is generated, then the script generates a username, password, groups if specified or not, shared folder if specified or not and a shutdown alais if the user is in the "sudo" group.
-The script automates the usercreation process, and can create many users all at once elminating tedious enviroment setup for the system admin.
+A list of users is generated, then the script generates a username, password, groups if specified or not, shared folder if specified or not and a shutdown alias if the user is in the "sudo" group.
+The script automates the usercreation process, and can create many users all at once eliminating tedious environment setup for the system admin.
 Users are required to change their password upon first login.

 ### Pre-requisites